-I teach urban regeneration and housing modules.
-These modules explore how places are imagined, created and re-created.
-They explore utopian visions of society and home, and how conflicts have emerged within space and time.
+Richard teaches urban regeneration and housing modules.
+These modules explore how places are imagined, created and continuously re-created.
+They explore utopian visions of society and home, and how conflicts emerge across space and time.
 The modules are critical, but hopeful.